GenovValentin/SuperChess/README.md

   to move may offer a draw, mirroring the FIDE rule that a draw is offered after making your own move and before the opponent replies
 - Captured pieces are scaled down and lined up along the board edge
+- **The whole interface signals whose turn it is** - the thin rim around the playing surface turns cream for white and dark for black, and the button colour scheme shifts with it

 **Online play**